Haxxnet/Invoke-DCSync/README.md

 **Q**: The computer on which the PowerShell script shall run does not have an Internet connection.
 How can I run the script?

 **A**: You can download the GitHub repo locally onto disk.
 However, AV/EDR must be disabled as the scripts will likely be flagged as malicious.
-Then proceed by executing the `Local-Invoke-DCSync.ps1` script.
-It references all necessary third
+Then proceed by executing the `/run-locally/Invoke-DCSync-Locally.ps1` script.

 ---

 **Q**: The computer on which the PowerShell script shall run uses a company proxy that blocks the GitHub domain.
 How can I run the script?

-**A**: You can host the scripts on a different domain under your control, which is not blacklisted.
-Alternatively, see the above Q&A to run the script locally.
-Note that you likely have to download or copy PowerView, Invoke-Mimikatz and ADRecon manually onto disk.
+**A**: You can host the script on a different domain under your control, which is not blacklisted.
+Alternatively, you can download/copy the GitHub repo locally onto disk.
+However, AV/EDR must be disabled as the scripts will likely be flagged as malicious.
+Then proceed by executing the `/run-locally/Invoke-DCSync-Locally.ps1` script.

 ---

 **Q**: Do I have to conduct some form of cleanup after the script was run?

-**A**: You may want to restart the computer from which the script was run to clear memory (RAM).
-Other from that, just ensure that the exported data is treated as very sensitive and stored securely.
+**A**: Please re-active any AV/EDR solutions, which were previously deactivated.
+Furthermore, you may want to restart the computer on which the script was run.
+This ensures that all scripts, which were loaded into memory, are removed completely.
+Finally, ensure that the exported data is treated as very sensitive and stored securely.
+Only authorized personell should be able to access the DCSync exports.